-Per-use costs – can be applied to a work request to track a professional fee for example.
-Per-use-costs can also be allocated to material resource when you need to track costs each time some item is used.
+Per-use costs, which can be applied to a work request to track a professional fee for example.
+Per-use costs can also be allocated to material resource when costs must be tracked each time some item is used.
 You can enter more than one per-use cost for each resource.

-Fixed costs – are assigned to tasks and are useful for planning and capturing task costs that arise in addition to those arising from the assigned resources.
-Fixed costs can only be applied to a task and not to resources.
+Fixed costs, which are assigned to tasks and are useful for planning and capturing task costs that arise in addition to those arising from the assigned resources.
+Fixed costs can be applied to a task only, not to resources.
 You can also enter fixed costs for the entire project, to track overall project costs for example.

-Cost resources that are assigned to tasks – might include airfare and lodging.
-This is typically a one-time cost per task, but the cost resource assignment can also be contoured across the duration of the task (i.e. Start of task, Prorated over the duration of the task, or at the Finish of the task).
+Cost resources that are assigned to tasks, which might include airfare and lodging.
+This is typically a one-time cost per task, but the cost resource assignment also can be contoured across the duration of the task (i.e., start of task, prorated over the duration of the task, or at the finish of the task).

 Rate Tables

-You can model more complex billing schemes using the rate-table features provided in Project.
-Figure 4.21 shows how a Resource Standard Rate can be changed starting on a specified date.
+You can model more complex billing schemes using the rate table features provided in Project.
+Figure 4.21 shows how a resource standard rate can be changed starting on a specified date.

-Figure 4.21: Project Cost Rate Table (Source: Advisicon) [04-21-projectCostRateTable.tif]
+Figure 4.21 Project Cost Rate Table [04-21-projectCostRateTable.tif]

+Source: Advisicon

-Be careful when changing the standard rate for a resource as this can affect the cost of tasks that are already 100-percent complete
+Be careful when changing the standard rate for a resource, as this can affect the cost of tasks that are already 100 percent complete.

 Budget Resource

-Microsoft Project 2010 introduced a Budget Resource capability that provides the ability to track budget at the Project level.
+Microsoft Project 2010 introduced a budget resource capability that provides the ability to track budget at the project level.
 Budget resources cannot be assigned to individual tasks in a project.

-Figure 4.22 illustrates setting up a Budget Resource to track project Costs.
-Other Budget Resources can be similarly defined to track Work and Material budgets.
+Figure 4.22 illustrates setting up a budget resource to track project costs.
+Other budget resources can be defined to track work and material budgets.

-Figure 4.22: Project Budget Resource (Source: Advisicon) [04-22-projectBudgetResource.tif]
+Figure 4.22 Project Budget Resource [04-22-projectBudgetResource.tif]

+Source: Advisicon

-Figure 4.23 provides a summary view of the project including the Budget and Planned costs and work.
-Notice that Budget resources can only be assigned to the project summary level.
+Figure 4.23 provides a summary view of the project including the budget and planned costs and work.
+Notice that budget resources can be assigned only to the project summary level.

-Figure 4.23: Project Budget Actual Comparison (Source: Advisicon) [04-23-projectBudgetActualComparison.tif]
+Figure 4.23 Project Budget Actual Comparison [04-23-projectBudgetActualComparison.tif]

+Source: Advisicon

 EPM 2010

-Although cost tracking and management for individual Projects can be effectively managed with Project 2010 desktop, the enterprise view requires the robust capabilities of the Microsoft Enterprise Management (EPM) solution offered by Project Server 2010.
+Although cost tracking and management for individual projects can be managed effectively with Project 2010 desktop, the enterprise view requires the robust capabilities of the Microsoft EPM solution offered by Project Server 2010.

-The Microsoft Enterprise Project Management 2010 solution provides a robust platform that can aid an organization’s management of resources (people, materials, and expenses).
-EPM can greatly enhance an organization’s ability to define, align, plan, manage and monitor finances at a project, program, or portfolio level (Arbutus 2011).
+The Microsoft EPM 2010 solution provides a robust platform that can aid an organization’s management of resources (people, materials, and expenses).
+EPM can greatly enhance an organization’s ability to define, align, plan, manage and monitor finances at a project, program, or portfolio level (Arbutus, 2011).

-EPM 2010 provides a variety of online views (out-of-the box) that easily facilitates enterprise financial reporting.
-Cost fields from individual projects can be published in Project Server (e.g. Cost, Baseline Cost, Actual Cost, Cost Variance, Remaining Cost, etc.).
+EPM 2010 provides a variety of online views (out of the box) that easily facilitate enterprise financial reporting.
+Cost fields from individual projects can be published in Project Server (e.g., cost, baseline cost, actual cost, cost variance, remaining cost, etc.).

-Figure 4.24 outlines an EPM Project Costs Summary view of all the projects from across the enterprise.
-This facilitates rollups of individual project performance data providing more timely access to financial, resource, and schedule information.
-Additional custom views can be easily configured.
+Figure 4.24 outlines an EPM project costs summary view of all the projects from across the enterprise.
+This summary facilitates roll-ups of individual project performance data, providing more timely access to financial, resource, and schedule information.
+Additional custom views can be configured easily.

-Figure 4.24: EPM Project Costs Summary view (Source: Advisicon) [04-24-epmProjectCostsSummary.tif]
+Figure 4.24 EPM Project Costs Summary view [04-24-epmProjectCostsSummary.tif]

+Source: Advisicon

-End-users can also take advantage of all the reporting tools included in the Microsoft Business Intelligence platform, including Excel Services, PerformancePoint Services, Visio Services, PowerPivot for Excel, and SQL Reporting Services (TechNet 2011).
+End users can also take advantage of all the reporting tools included in the Microsoft BI platform, including Excel Services, PerformancePoint Services, Visio Services, PowerPivot for Excel, and SQL Reporting Services (TechNet, 2011b).

 Options to Integrate with Microsoft Dynamics

-The next generation ERP architecture will be provided by Microsoft Dynamics AX 2012 which promises to deliver:
+The next-generation ERP architecture will be provided by Microsoft Dynamics AX 2012, which promises to deliver: